 In Your Community » King » Construction Projects »

-- Construction of the substation and transmission line is planned for 2015.
+- Phased construction of the substation and transmission line is planned for 2018 and 2019.
 We will continue to engage and inform customers as engineering, critical area studies and permit efforts move forward.

-To ensure that the energy supply remains dependable to the communities of Covington, Black Diamond and Kent, PSE is planning a series of electric system upgrades that will improve service reliability for many customers in a 100-square-mile surrounding area.
-These will be multi-phase and multi-year projects, and will include the construction of a new substation in Lake Holm a new 115 kV transmission line and associated distribution lines.
+As part of Puget Sound Energy’s commitment to providing the communities of Covington, Black Diamond and Kent with dependable service, we are planning a series of electric system upgrades to improve reliability in the area.
+These will be multi-year projects, and will include the construction of a new substation in Lake Holm, a new 115 kilovolt (kV) transmission line and associated distribution lines.
 We will also upgrade four existing substations in the area to accommodate the new transmission line.